jerrytigerxu/AVT-SOSO/CIF-Automation/README.md

+## Overview
+- The purpose of this project is to reduce manual labor and to cut down potential errors in CRUD operations for Salesforce - instead of manually copying the information from the CIF form into Salesforce, we can use Salesforce's Web-to-lead functionality to directly create Salesforce Opportunities.

 ## Phases (12/3 - 12/13)
 - ~~Convince the sales support team to shift to using an online form and leverage SF Web-to-Lead to save a lot of time and energy (for both parties)~~
 - [**Test Phase**](https://github.com/jerrytigerxu/AVT-SOSO/blob/main/CIF-Automation/Test-Phase.md) (12/3-10)